 - Targeted guests: If you own a vacation rental property that falls into one of the categories discussed above, you are much more likely to get quality (targeted) guests by listing in a niche website that covers your market/activity/segment.
 If for example, your property is right next to a famous golf course, you can justify higher prices that will only be appreciated by golfers.

 - Less competition: Since the listings are much fewer in niche sites, you have fewer properties to compete with. Βetter be the head of a dog than the tail of a lion!

 So, to answer the initial question: Yes.
 It is worth listing on multiple niche websites.
-Especially if your property falls into one of the categories listed above, there are surely many bookings waiting for you that would otherwise would not have found you.
+Especially if your property falls into one of the categories listed above, there are surely many bookings waiting for you that would otherwise not have found you.
 Think of it this way: There are hundreds of niche short-term/vacation rental listing sites out there, and more are popping up each day.
 That means there are millions of people visiting them and booking their stays on them – why miss out on all this potential?